High treason in the United Kingdom: History: after union with Scotland

-In 1708, following the Union of England and Scotland in the previous year, Queen Anne signed the Treason Act 1708, which harmonised the treason laws of both former kingdoms (effective from 1 July 1709).
+In 1708, following the Union of England and Scotland in the previous year, Queen Anne signed the Treason Act 1708 (effective from 1 July 1709), which replaced Scotland's treason laws with England's.
 The English offences of high treason and misprision of treason (but not petty treason) were extended to Scotland, and the treasonable offences then existing in Scotland were abolished.
 These were: "theft in Landed Men", murder in breach of trust, fire-raising, "firing coalheughs" and assassination.
 The Act also made it treason to counterfeit the Great Seal of Scotland, or to slay the Lords of Session or Lords of Justiciary "sitting in Judgment in the Exercise of their Office within Scotland".

 In general, treason law in Scotland remained the same as in England, except that when in England the offence of counterfeiting the Great Seal of the United Kingdom etc. (an offence under other legislation) was reduced from treason to felony by the Forgery Act 1861, that Act did not apply to Scotland, and though in England since 1861 it has not been treason to forge the Scottish Great Seal, in Scotland this remains treason today.
 When the Scottish Parliament was set up in 1998, treason and treason felony were among the "reserved matters" it was prohibited from legislating about, ensuring that the law of treason remains uniform throughout Great Britain.

 Between 1817 and 1820 it was treason to kill the Prince Regent.
 In 1832 counterfeiting money ceased to be treason and became a felony.
 In Ireland, counterfeiting seals ceased to be treason in 1861, in line with England and Wales.